-• A rare genetic disorder characterized by progressive muscle deterioration and weakness, the most common type of muscular dystrophy.
+• A rare genetic disorder characterized by progressive muscle deterioration and weakness, the most Molina Healthcare, Inc. confidential and proprietary © 2025 common type of muscular dystrophy.
 DMD is caused by an absence of dystrophin, a protein that helps keep muscle cells intact.